fyngyrz/slacker/README.md

 **fyngyrz: Good morning, Ben**

-Here are some actual screen captures where I prod my knowledgebase software via `aa_macro` and `slacking.py` -- remember that the **/m** invocations are private so only you see them, while the responses arrive in the public channel:
+Here are some actual screen captures where I prod my knowledgebase software right on slack via `aa_macro` and `slacking.py` -- remember that the **/m** invocations are private so only you see them, while the responses arrive in the public channel:

 ![Asking...](http://fyngyrz.com/images/d1.png)
 ![...Answer](http://fyngyrz.com/images/d2.png)